mdr/mash/getting-started-guide.md

 Mash will, by default, render a sequence of objects a table, with a column for each field in the object, and a row for each object in the sequence.

+Notice that some fields are rendered in a particular human-readable way, for example, `4KB`, `rwxr-xr-x`, or `1 month ago`.
+These are custom display formats for those fields, not text;
+in the underlying objects, these values are stored as numbers, dates, or other objects.

-We can pass the output of a function into another function using the pipe operator `|`:
+We can chain the output of a function into another function using the pipe operator `|`:

 	/ $ ls | first
 	╔════════════╤══════════════╗